codecoms/codecoms.github.io/_posts/2014-06-12-Simple-Text-Database-in-PHP.md

   - PHP programming
 categories: PHP
 blurb: >
   Flat file database handling in PHP.
-Add, delete, backup, and display the records in a text based file.
+Add, delete, backup, and display records using a text file as a database.

 ---
 Sometimes you need to capture data sequentially without structured tables or relationships.
 In this case a SQL database is overkill and unnecessarily complex for the task at hand.